Project-Herophilus/.github/profile/README.md

 # Background
-Welcome to Project Herophilus, our mission is to be a premier open source upstream healthcare community focused on enabling healthcare care to solve problems with data driven assets.
-Open Source or the "community" development model has been used in software development for almost two decades.
-Over the last decade it has increased exponentially with all significant software innovation coming from open-source communities.
+Welcome to Project Herophilus, our mission is to be a premier open source upstream healthcare community focused on enabling healthcare care to solve data challenges and problems.
+The vision is for these assets to become avaiable for others to continue to expand on the vast amount of data challenges faced within healthcare.
+Open Source or the
+"community" development model has been used in software development for almost two decades.
+But over the last decade it has increased exponentially with all significant software innovation coming from open-source communities.
 Within the technology industry every major software company has either moved to this model or moved part or all of their software into this model.
 Here is a <a href="https://www.redhat.com/rhdc/managed-files/rh-enterprise-open-source-report-f27565-202101-en.pdf" target="_blank">report</a>